-- Step 1.
-Use a Torx #T20 screwdriver to loosen the captive screws in the removal sequence shown on the force frame. - Step 2.
+- Step 2.
 Slightly lift up the force frame and the rail frame in the direction shown.
 The processor in the rail frame is spring-loaded. - Step 3.
 Hold the blue tab of the processor carrier and slide the processor carrier out of the rail frame.

 Install a new processor.
-See "Install a processor" on page 239.
+See "Install a processor" on page 395.